macielrsf/react-native-clean-arch-domain/README.md

 - Code review
 - Documentation updates

-## 📄 Licença
+## 📄 License

-Este projeto é um exemplo educacional de implementação de Clean Architecture em React Native.
+This project is an educational example of Clean Architecture implementation in React Native.

 ---

-**Desenvolvido com ❤️ seguindo as melhores práticas de arquitetura de software.**
+**Developed with ❤️ following the best software architecture practices.**